 The fate of the new molds

 Dinolab began to wind down after its proprietor Jim Madsen died in 2009 at age 77 (Anonymous 2007).
 In 2019, Dinolab’s storage building in Ogden, Utah, was scheduled for demolition, so new homes had to be found for the stored materials.
-The Diplodocus molds that had been taken from the concrete cast were moved to Research Casting Internation (RCI) in Trenton, Ontario, Canada.
+The Diplodocus molds that had been taken from the concrete cast were moved to Research Casting International (RCI) in Trenton, Ontario, Canada.
 Here, they were kept in storage for Dinolab: some of them still in good condition, some in rough shape.
-At the time of wring, these are probably the only Carnegie Diplodocus molds in the world.
+At the time of writing, these are probably the only Carnegie Diplodocus molds in the world.

 Discussion